TryGhost/wp-ghost-exporter/README.txt

 Install it, then go to Tools -> Export to Ghost.

 == Changelog ==

+= 0.0.5 =
+* Removed the export of Categories so that duplicate slugs don't happen if there is a tag and a category with the same name.

 = 0.0.4 =
 * There was a schema change in 0.3.2 or somewhere near that.
 Basically the way tags work changed, thus the exporter had to be reworked.